curl/everything-curl/usingcurl/uploads.md

 ### multipart formpost

-Multipart formposts are also used in HTML forms on websites; typically when there's a file upload involved.
+Multipart formposts are also used in HTML forms on websites; typically when there is a file upload involved.
 This type of upload is also an HTTP POST but it sends the data formatted according to some special rules, which is what the "multipart" name means.